Wayne H. King Department of Chemical Engineering and Natural Gas Engineering

 NGEN 4178 Hydrocarbon Measurements Lab 1 SCH (0-3)

 Experimental study of hydrocarbon gas and liquid properties and flow rates measurements under different conditions.
 Several of the experiments are gas flow studies through pipes made of different materials, various types of valves and fittings.
 Experiments also include Heat Exchanges, Distillation Column, and Gas–Liquid Absorption.
-Pre-requisite: Senior Standing.
-Credit or current enrollment in NGEN 4378.
+Prerequisite: Credit or registration in NGEN 4378.

 NGEN 4279 Unit Operations Laboratory 2 SCH (0-6)